kiddiRU/Verk1_H1/diary/Day13/README.md

 - Fixed Bug Date somehow in match?
 - Fixed Bug - If end-time smaller then start-time it generates weird datetime.
 ## State of group:
+Everyone worked quite late today because deadline is 3 days away, except Kristján, who had to leave at 17 because he had work.
+Most of the project is done, we only need to type hint and make good doc strings using the flake8 format, test for bugs and finalize the project design document.
 ## Divisions:
 - UI / UX: Andri, Ísak
 - System engineer: Elmar, Kristinn, Kristján